Welcome to an information gold mine about branding…

 - It’s not a set of business cards

-Branding can be difficult to define and as we’ve established it cannot be defined by a single element: a logo, a letterhead or business cards etc. A brand could be a company, service, product or any person(s) with a voice.
+Branding can be difficult to define and as we’ve established it cannot be defined by one single element.
+A brand could be a company, service, product or any person(s) with a voice.
 Branding is how others see you, the emotions, opinions and perceptions they have about you.

 Brand Strategy and Brand Identity

-For the business, it is looking at areas such as the ethos, the mission statement, values and the unique selling point (USP) of a company – the what, why and how.
-All wrapped up together these layers create a brand strategy and both shape and communicate your brand, your persona to the public.
-This brand strategy is the formation of the brand identity.
+To begin, we start with the foundations of a person or business, by looking at the ethos, the mission vision, values, the USP etc – the what, why and how.
+All wrapped together these layers will help create your brand strategy.
+A brand strategy will shape and help you communicate your brand, through your brand persona to the outside world.

 So when a designer works with a company to develop their branding (the brand design), the brand identity should already be established by the company.
 The designer can then work with them to develop the foundations of their visual identity for the brand or enhance their current brand.